Sustainability Data

 Asia |

-● Ten employees volunteered to make kimchi, which they donated to a seniors’ center.
+● Company employees volunteered to make kimchi to donate to a seniors’ center.

 SCREEN SPE Korea Co., Ltd.